-Ne w Air Quality Products industrial warehouses and factories. • Different models of air purifiers were launched across 4 brands (Carrier, Condura, Toshiba, Midea) in response to the need for COVID-19 prevention tools in home and work spaces.
-These solutions are also designed to meet a variety of different needs, such as durability, noise reduction features, aesthetical appeal, varying price points and customized features to match individual requirements.
-Moreover, many of the Company's air conditioning and refrigeration solutions are designed to meet the • Carrier launched OptiClean, a portable "air scrubber" and negative air machine designed for hospital rooms and other potentially contaminated areas to help against the spread of COVID-19.
-Potential future uses include homes, businesses, and assisted living facilities. growing demand for energy efficient technologies, and the Company offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
-In addition, the Company offers an array of after- market services such as periodic maintenance, parts supply, repairs and other services intended to support its • Carrier is a leader in the phase- out of ozone-depleting refrigerants and remains focused on delivering energy- efficient fire safety, security, building automation, refrigeration and HVAC systems and services for customers. products through their entire life cycle.
-The Company believes that these after-market services, combined with its wide range of air conditioning and refrigeration products catering to various customer needs, offer customers enhanced value that distinguishes the Company's air conditioning and refrigeration solutions from those of its competitors. • Carrier continues to invest in research and development, applying the newest technological innovations to create ever more sustainable solutions that surpass the already stringent environmental performance targets designed into our products.
+Otis has been a pioneer in developing sustainable technologies.
+Recently, COPI launched the Gen2 Prime elevators, with energy efficient features.
+It is equipped with the ReGen drive which is smaller and capable of reducing overall elevator energy consumption by 75 percent individual requirements. match Moreover, many of the Company's air refrigeration conditioning and solutions are designed to meet the growing demand for energy efficient technologies, and the Company offers and will continue to develop these technologies as the demand for such solutions grows and the benefit payback in terms of reduced energy consumption becomes more widely known and accepted.
+In addition, the Company offers an array of aftermarket services such as periodic maintenance, parts supply, repairs and other services intended to support its products through their entire life cycle.
+The Company believes that these after-market services, combined with its wide range of air conditioning and refrigeration products catering to various customer needs, offer customers enhanced value that distinguishes the Company's air conditioning refrigeration and solutions from those of its competitors.